Mr. Burns, A Post-Electric Play

 Bryan Rafael Falcón

-Bryan is Co-founder and Artistic Director at the Scoundrel & Scamp Theatre.
+Bryan (Set Designer) is Co-founder and Artistic Director at the Scoundrel & Scamp Theatre.
 Bryan is an award-winning director (MFA Directing, Western Illinois, 2001) and tech entrepreneur with a passion for both education and building and scaling successful organizations.

 At the S&S Bryan has directed Two Plays for Lost Souls: The Love Talker & The Yellow Wallpaper and A Public Reading of an Unproduced Screenplay About the Death of Walt Disney, for which he won the 2017 Arizona Daily Star Mac Award for Best Director.